 Youth who require closer supervision are assigned to Intensive Case Management.
 Their cases are supervised by an Intensive Case Manager, who makes home visits, school visits, job visits, and helps secure community resources that may assist the youth from having further contact with the Court.
-The intensive case manager may also use some form of electronic monitoring.
-Each intensive case manager supervises a caseload of approximately 12 to 15 cases, which affords them the ability to interact with each client on a much closer basis
+The Intensive Case Manager may also use electronic monitoring.
+Each Intensive Case Manager supervises a caseload of approximately 12 to 15 cases.